FREQUENTLY ASKED QUESTIONS

 We're currently updating our online application but you're still able to print off the application form and either fax, mail or email the completed form to the BCAC office.
 Don’t forget to include your current year’s property assessment form, and if needed, a signed lease agreement (only needed if renting the land you farm).

 Can I renew my Farmer ID Card by phone?

 Unfortunately not.
 A requirement of the Farmer ID Card application is to include a copy of your current property assessment form.
 All renewals and new applications are accepted via mail, fax, email or online through our website.

 Why do I have to send a copy of my current property assessment form every time I renew my card?

 The Farmer Identity Card is recognized by the Ministry of Finance to claim eligible PST exemptions.
-We’re doing our due diligence to ensure that every Farmer Identity Cardholder is in fact a current bona fide farmer in BC.
+We’re doing our due diligence to ensure that every Farmer Identity Cardholder is in fact a current Qualified farmer in BC.

 I lost my Farmer ID Card, can I order a replacement card?

 Of course!
 Let us know if you’ve misplaced your card and we will send you out a replacement card for a small $25 fee.